psu13/mutable-hakyll/posts/aieeek.md

 interest in this since I started learning how to program computers in the early 1980s.
 Of all the different areas of academic Computer Science research this is by far my least favorite.
-With all due respect to the people who love to do this kind of work I think the area has mostly been driven by sloppy, often (mostly?) shallow fad following (especially in the commercial sector).
+With all due respect to the people who love to do this kind of work I think the area has been driven by sloppy, often shallow fad following (especially in the commercial sector).
 Futhermore, it holds almost zero interest for me from a technical or _philosophical_ point of view.
 To me "AI" is always the shit you do before you know how to solve a problem for real, and then once you figure it out it all becomes